Security Officer CV Template (Text Format)

 Improve your CV’s readability by using clear headings and ensuring there’s plenty of white space between sections.
 Your CV sections generally appear in the following order:

-According to the Office for National Statistics (ONS), security officers in the UK earn an average annual salary of £25,755.
+According to the UK Earnings Explorer provided by the Office for National Statistics (ONS), security officers in the UK earn an average annual salary of £25,755.

 Additionally, there are similar pay levels for both men and women in this type of role.